Photo: Lennart Johansson

 Choose the right material

-• Make sure not to select a floor made of PVC containing Phthalate plasticizers.
+• Make sure not to select a floor made of PVC containing phthalate plasticizers.

-• Check so that your vinyl flooring does not contain Phthalates.
+• Check so that your vinyl flooring does not contain phthalates.

 • Avoid everything marketed as having undergone an antibacterial treatment, such as countertops, refrigerators, and door handles.
 This often means that the product contains pesticides that are damaging to the environment.
-It also contributes to bacteria developing resistance to antibiotics, one of the major health problems of our time.

 • Choose an environmentally friendly paint.
 There are many kinds to choose from, often marked with the EU-flower, the EU’s ecolabel.
 Products marked with an ecolabel contain a minimum of environmentally damaging substances.